FrenzYXTeam/your-http/README.md

   - ```develop by wl``` will replaced with your names
   - ```people onlines right now``` will replaced into your online-player.

+# features
+ > all of them is the features!
+ - OTP Code
+ - Json Saving
+ - Custom Items Reader
+ - Custom HTML
+ - Login-Signup-Logout System
+ - Auto-Save
+ - Auto-Save and Countinue System

+> All ```System``` code has been Open Sourced in [My Github](https://github.com/FrenzY8)

 # editing the sources
 > webhook.json
 - ```Some explanations:```